Wabunowin: Ceremonies

 The lodge has several ceremonies they share in common with the other medicine traditions of the Anishinaabe people.
 They also have ceremonies that are specific to the Dawn Society.
 While many would like to know more the actual ceremonies are not written down and traditions of the society prohibit the writing or the ceremonies.
 For these that want to know more it is recommended that they seek out a Waabanowin and learn from the lodge and elders directly.
 What follows is a basic overview of the ceremonies.

 Solstice/equinox ceremonies

-On the solstice and equinox the lodge performs a set of ceremonies that begin at dusk and end at dawn.
-Each of the ceremonies differ, with the winter ceremony being the highest ceremony of the lodge.
+On the solstice and equinox, the lodge performs a set of ceremonies that begin at dusk and end at dawn.
+Each of the ceremonies differs, with the winter ceremony being the highest ceremony of the lodge.
 All of the lodge ceremonies begin with a purification done through a Madoodiswan (sweat lodge).
-After the sweat the ceremony begins at dusk and goes until dawn.
+After the sweat, the ceremony begins at dusk and goes until dawn.